Azure/AzureStack-Tools/README.md

 Add-VMImage -publisher "Canonical" -offer "UbuntuServer" -sku "14.04.3-LTS" -version "1.0.0" -osType Linux -osDiskLocalPath 'C:\Users\AzureStackAdmin\Desktop\UbuntuServer.vhd' -tenantID <myaadtenant>.onmicrosoft.com
 ```

 Note: The cmdlet requests credentials for adding the VM image.
-Provide the administrator Azure Active Directory credentials, such as serviceadmin@*&lt;myaadtenant&gt;*.onmicrosoft.com, to the prompt.
+Provide the administrator Azure Active Directory credentials, such as *&lt;Admin Account&gt;*@*&lt;myaadtenant&gt;*.onmicrosoft.com, to the prompt.

 The command does the following:
 - Authenticates to the Azure Stack environment